Buy Loose Pink Sapphires from wholesale factory in Thailand

 Pink sapphires have experienced immense popularity since ages.
-One of the biggest market of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and was a symbol of true love.
-However with the turn of the century, pink sapphires lost some of their popularity with the increase in import of other colored stones and white diamonds.
+One of the biggest markets of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and were a symbol of true love.
+However, at the turn of the century, pink sapphires lost some of their popularity with the increase in the import of other colored stones and white diamonds.

 Pink sapphires were considered an extreme rarity prior to the 1990s when sapphire mines, were discovered in Madagascar.
 Today the chief sources of pink sapphires are mines in Madagascar and Sri Lanka, formerly known as Ceylon.
 Ceylon pink sapphires and Madagascar pink sapphires still top the charts of colored gemstone collectors.
 Relatively smaller deposits are found in Myanmar and East Africa, where pink sapphires are generally of a lighter hue than the ones found in the mines of Central Sri Lanka in Ratnagiri and Madagascar.
 The point to be noted is that pink sapphires have never lost their relevance throughout history since their discovery.
 Most jewelers and wholesale gemstone sellers house a permanent collection of pink sapphires, which are sure to catch a connoisseur’s eye at any age.

 While wholesale pink sapphires are available more commonly today than before the 1990s, they are still considered rare, because pink sapphires with saturated, intense colors are not common.
 Wholesale pink sapphires may be slightly heat treated to enhance the color but the response to it is not as great as blue sapphires.
 Therefore most wholesale pink sapphires are either mildly heat treated or remain untreated.

 3. Pink sapphires in 2019: